cristidrg/React-Incremental-Seed/README.md

 The codebase is commented, however I suggest starting here: https://github.com/cristidrg/React-Incremental-Seed/blob/master/src/index.js

-To open this project simply run npm install.
+To install this project simply run npm install and then npm run start .

 For a bigger/more detailed project check https://github.com/cristidrg/Google-Keep-React